Skip to content

 This document explains how .me interprets:

-• () calls (writes, reads, operator invocations)
+• () calls for writes, reads, and operator invocations

-• kernel operators (@, _, ~, __, ->, =, ?, -, +)
+• kernel operators: @, _, ~, __, ->, =, ?, -, +

 Mental Model